Emotional and behavioral disorders: Early history

 Before any studies were done on the subject, mental illnesses were often thought to be a form of demonic possession or witchcraft.
 Since much was unknown, there was little to no distinction between the different types of mental illness and developmental disorders that we refer to today.
 Most often, they were dealt with by performing an exorcism on the person exhibiting signs of any mental illness.
-In the early to mid 1800s, asylums were introduced to America and Europe.
-There, patients were treated cruelly and often referred to as lunatics by the doctors in the professional fields.
+In the early to mid-1800s, asylums were introduced to America and Europe.
+There, patients were treated cruelly and often referred to as lunatics by doctors in the professional fields.
 The main focus of asylums were to shun people with mental illnesses from the public.
 In 1963, the Community Mental Health Centers Construction Act (Public Law 88–164), was passed by Congress and signed by John F. Kennedy, which provided federal funding to community mental health centers.
 This legislation changed the way that mental health services were handled and also led to the closure of many large asylums.
 Many laws soon followed assisting more and more people with EBDs.
 1978 came with the passing of Public Law 94- 142 which required free and public education to all disabled children including those with EBDs.
 An extension of PL 94–142, PL 99-457, was put into act which would provide services to all disabled children from the ages of 3-5 by the 1990–91 school year.
 PL 94-142 has since been renamed to the Individuals with Disabilities Education Act (IDEA).